Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 - Mask-like Expression: This expression, found in Parkinson’s, meaning a person’s face may appear less expressive than usual, can occur because of decreased unconscious facial movements.
 The flexed posture of PD may result from a combination of rigidity and bradykinesia.

 - Unwanted Accelerations: It is worth noting that some people with Parkinson’s experience movements that are too quick, not too slow.
 These unwanted accelerations are especially troublesome in speech and movement.
 People with excessively fast speech, tachyphemia, produce a rapid stammering that is hard to understand.
 Those who experience festination, an uncontrollable acceleration in gait, may be at increased risk for falls.

 Additional secondary motor symptoms include those below, but not all people with Parkinson’s will experience all of these.

 - Stooped posture, a tendency to lean forward

 - Impaired fine motor dexterity and motor coordination

 - Speech problems, such as softness of voice or slurred speech caused by lack of muscle control

 - Sexual dysfunction

 Do you have more questions about the symptoms of PD?
-Ask the experts your questions directly using our online form, or call our helpline at (800) 457-6676.
+Ask the experts your questions directly by emailing us at email@example.com or calling our HelpLine at (800) 457-6676.